-Government at all levels accepts the expert consensus that climate change is a real and pressing problem caused mostly by the emissions of greenhouse gases from human activities.
+Government at all levels accepts the scientific consensus that climate change is a real and serious problem caused mostly by the emission of greenhouse gases from human activities.

-Clarence City Council is working (in cooperation with State Government, with other Southern Tasmanian Councils and with a range of experts from industry, and science) to find ways not only to reduce emissions of greenhouse gases but also of coping with the likely future impacts of climate change.
+Clarence City Council is working with State Government, other Southern Tasmanian Councils, and with a range of experts from industry and science, to find ways to reduce emissions of greenhouse gases AND ways of coping with the likely future impacts of climate change.

-Here are some ideas about how to start to help yourself in adapting to climate change:
+Here are some ideas about how to start to help yourself adapt to climate change:

-The State government also provides a comprehensive resource that gives detailed guidance on many aspects of climate change in Tasmania, including a summary of likely climate futures for Tasmania and on adapting to climate change and on improving the efficiency of your home
+The Tasmanian Government also provides a comprehensive resource that gives detailed guidance on many aspects of climate change in Tasmania.
+Including a summary of likely climate futures for Tasmania and information about adapting to climate change and improving the efficiency of your home.